ChaoticTrials/chaotictrials.github.io/docs/wiki/mods/skyblock-builder/packdev/config/structures.md

 ---

 # Structures
+*The settings on this page can be configured in `config/skyblockbuilder/structures.json5`.*

 ## Generating Structures
 This section provides a list of all [structures](https://minecraft.fandom.com/wiki/Generated_structures) that should be generated.
 The complete list of possible structures can be found in `config/skyblockbuilder/data/structures.txt`.
 Some